Aeschylus: Life

 As a youth, Aeschylus worked at a vineyard until, according to the 2nd-century AD geographer Pausanias, the god Dionysus visited him in his sleep and commanded him to turn his attention to the nascent art of tragedy.
 As soon as he woke, he began to write a tragedy, and his first performance took place in 499 BC, when he was 26 years old.
-He won his first victory at the City Dionysia in 484 BC.
+He won his first victory at the Dionysia in 484 BC.

 In 510 BC, when Aeschylus was 15 years old, Cleomenes I expelled the sons of Peisistratus from Athens, and Cleisthenes came to power.
-Cleisthenes' reforms included a system of registration that emphasized the importance of the deme over family tradition.
+Cleisthenes's reforms included a system of registration that emphasized the importance of the deme over family tradition.
 In the last decade of the 6th century, Aeschylus and his family were living in the deme of Eleusis.

-The Persian Wars played a large role in Aeschylus' life and career.
+The Persian Wars played a large role in Aeschylus's life and career.
 In 490 BC, he and his brother Cynegeirus fought to defend Athens against the invading army of Darius I of Persia at the Battle of Marathon.
 The Athenians emerged triumphant, and the victory was celebrated across the city-states of Greece.
 Cynegeirus was killed while trying to prevent a Persian ship retreating from the shore, for which his countrymen extolled him as a hero.

 In 480 BC, Aeschylus was called into military service again, together with his younger brother Ameinias, against Xerxes I's invading forces at the Battle of Salamis.
 Aeschylus also fought at the Battle of Plataea in 479 BC.
-Ion of Chios was a witness for Aeschylus' war record and his contribution in Salamis.
+Ion of Chios was a witness for Aeschylus's war record and his contribution in Salamis.
 Salamis holds a prominent place in The Persians, his oldest surviving play, which was performed in 472 BC and won first prize at the Dionysia.